 In January 2018, James Ward co-founded FRANCIS alongside chef Asher Goldstein and sommelier Simone Sammuri.
 Spotting a gap in the market, the three restaurateurs decided to focus on dishes hailing from Tel Aviv, the region where Asher, the head chef, grew up.
 With a clever mix of classic dishes and changing specials, the restaurant has quickly found a steadfast group of fans.
-“No 2 weeks are the same”, says James, “and the same can be said for the wine list”.
+“No two weeks are the same,” says James, “and the same can be said for the wine list.”

-Prior to coming to Hong Kong, British-born James was busy pursuing a career in the hospitality industry, working first with the hospitality group, De Vere and then with hotel group Malmaison as part of a 3 year management programme, only to then realise that hotel-life wasn’t for him.
+Prior to coming to Hong Kong, British-born James was busy pursuing a career in the hospitality industry, working first with the hospitality group, De Vere and then with hotel group Malmaison as part of a three-year management programme, only to then realise that hotel-life wasn’t for him.
 From there, he went on to join the Aqua group which happily brought him to Hong Kong in 2011.
-It wasn’t long, however, before he set himself a new goal: “James”, he said, “you’re gonna be 30 this year.
-Open something before you’re 30.”
+It wasn’t long, however, before he set himself a new goal: ‘James,’ he thought, ‘you’re gonna be 30 this year.
+Open something before you’re 30.’
 And he did.

 “For me, Hong Kong was the obvious choice,” he explains of his first venture.
 “It’s a city that welcomes innovation, and there’s certainly a lot of surplus cash.
 When it comes to finding investors to help you realise your dream, it’s relatively straightforward.”
 Given Hong Kong’s size, the fact that word travels fast only helps a business like FRANCIS.
 The best form of advertising, according to James, is word of mouth.

 Despite these challenges, James is anything but lacking in motivation and pride.
-He says, “the moment that you lose sight and become purely money driven is where you shut yourself down.
-There’s nothing better than a guest saying that the service was fantastic, or how much they loved our wine selection, or even better, if they come back 2–3 days later.
-I’ve had some guests that have come 3–4 times already in a single week for lunch.
+He says, “The moment that you lose sight and become purely money driven is where you shut yourself down.
+There’s nothing better than a guest saying that the service was fantastic, or how much they loved our wine selection, or even better if they come back two-three days later.
+I’ve had some guests that have come three or four times already in a single week for lunch.
 I can’t ask for a better motivator than this.”
-When you take into consideration the authentic food and their very reasonably priced wine menu, priced at either HK$350 or HK$600 a bottle, it’s no wonder people keep returning to this cosy neighbourhood restaurant.
+When you take into consideration the authentic food and their very reasonably priced wine menu, priced at either HKD 350 or HKD 600 a bottle, it’s no wonder people keep returning to this cosy neighbourhood restaurant.

 4 – 6 St Francis Street, Wan Chai, Hong Kong